alsotang/fast-js/README.template.md

 # contribute

-1. add your test to benchmark dir
+1. add your test to the `./benchmark` dir
-1. run `$ node benchmark/xxx.js` to run the benchmark
+1. run `$ node run_benchmark.js only_file_name_without_dir.js` to run the benchmark
-1. then send a pr to me, I would add the result to README.md
+1. send a pr to me, I would add the result to README.md

 # complete build